 Reputation management is the term that describes the ability to control a certain reputation in society.
-As the technology for publishing the information became easy in the late 1970s, reputation management companies began to grow in the 1980s and 1990s.
+As the technology for publishing information became easy in the late 1970s, reputation management companies began to grow in the 1980s and 1990s.
 Today every major search engine requires a reputation management company to manage it.
-However, there are some ethical gray areas when it comes to ORM that have grown since the 1990s.
+However, there are some ethical gray areas when it comes to ORM that has grown since the 1990s.
 One example is the practice of using certain SEO tactics as a reputation management strategy.
 In addition, there are some shady companies that charge thousands of dollars to remove negative items from their websites.

 Online reputation management is a way of looking for bad things that people are saying about your company online and then finding out about it—and neutralizing it.
 It’s very similar to protecting a plant from pests.
 It’s not just something that you do to manage your company, it’s actually more like a natural disease.

 Offline reputation management is a service that shapes public perception of a service provider outside of the digital sphere.